 - Bolstering the compliance programme and systems

-Policies and processes are in place to ensure the proper management of any non-compliance exposure.
+- Implementing policies and processes to ensure the proper management of any noncompliance exposure

-Employees and external stakeholders can report concerns of irregular conduct or ethical issues through the Company’s intranet, or by email, letter or using a dedicated hotline.
-Every complaint is investigated, the findings are reported to the Ethics Committee and, if required, action is taken.
-Measures are taken to ensure the security and confidentiality of employees for the duration of the process, safeguarding employees and providing greater transparency.
+Employees and external stakeholders can report concerns of irregular conduct or ethical issues through the Company’s intranet, by email, or letter, or by using a dedicated hotline.
+All complaints are investigated, findings are reported to the Ethics Committee and action taken if required.
+The security and confidentiality of employees is ensured for the duration of the process, safeguarding individuals and therefore achieving greater transparency.

 Communication and Training Programme

 The Group has a comprehensive training programme to ensure that the policies and procedures of the Compliance Model are clearly understood and embedded in the culture of the organisation.
 The programme emphasises the right to know and there are measures in place to enhance the skills required to ensure its effective implementation.

 The Group updated its compliance training programme in 2016, adding the concept of modern slavery and examples of its use to the new employee induction and e-learning courses.

 - Communications (news, intranet, posters)